 We may share your Data with the following groups of people for the following reasons:

-- b. our employees, agents and/or professional advisors – to help employees, agents and/or profession advisers to perform their necessary functions;
+b. our employees, agents and/or professional advisors – to help employees, agents and/or professional advisers to perform their necessary functions;

 Keeping Data secure